LoganDickon/Google-Scholar-Scraper/README.md

 This section will show you steps to follow in order to download all needed program dependencies on a Windows Operating System

-- Step 1: `On Windows Home search: Command Prompt`
+- Step 1: `Click on Windows Home search bar`
+- Step 2: `Search: Command Prompt`
+- Step 3: `Right Click & Select "Run as Administrator"`
+- Step 4: `Click "Yes" on the pop-up menu`
+- Now the Command Prompt should be open and ready for commands

 ## Example of Usage -